Cost of Plastering a Room

 Before hiring a plasterer, you should consider the following checklist to ensure you employ the right person for the job:

-- See if they are a member of an accredited group, such as the British Gypsum Certified Plasterer Scheme.
+- Are they a member of an accredited scheme?
+For example, the British Gypsum Certified Plasterer Scheme recognises reliable and skilled professionals.

 FAQs